Stop sinking money into monthly payments and find the best way to get out of debt, even with low income.

 Estimated time to review an existing budget: 30 minutes – 1 hour

 Options for budgeting:

-Determine where your credit score stands.
-This includes reviewing your credit report and your credit score itself.
+You also need to know where your credit score stands.
+This includes reviewing your credit report and your credit score.
 You can download your credit reports for free through annualcreditreport.com, if you haven’t checked it in the past year.
 Otherwise, you can use a credit monitoring tool to check your report and your credit score.